-μVision2 is a Windows-based Graphical User Interface for the C compiler and assembler.
-All compiler, assembler and linker options are set with simple mouse clicks. μVision2 runs under Windows 95/98 and NT.
-This Integrated Development Environment (IDE) has been expressly designed with the user in mind.
-IDE includes a fully functional editor.
+$\mu$ Vision2 is a Windows-based Graphical User Interface for the C compiler and assembler.
+All compiler, assembler and linker options are set with simple mouse clicks. $\mu$ Vision runs under Windows 95/98 and NT.
+This Integrated Development Environment (IDE) has been expressly designed with the user in mind and includes a fully functional editor.

-All IDE commands and functions are accessible via intuitive pull-down menus with prompted selections.
-It includes an extensive Help utility.
-External executables can be run from within $\mu Vision2$, including emulator software.
+All IDE commands and functions are accessible via intuitive pulldown menus with prompted selections.
+An extensive Help utility is included.
+External executables can be run from within $\mu$ Vision2, including emulator software.